 One question about the origin of the Brahmi script relates to whether this system derived from another script or it was an indigenous invention.
-In the late 19th century, Georg Bühler advanced the idea that Brahmi was derived from the Semitic script and adapted by the Brahman scholars to suit the phonetic of Sanskrit and Prakrit.
-India became exposed to Semitic writing during the 6th century BCE when the Achaemenid empire took control of the Indus Valley (part of present-day Afghanistan, Pakistan, and northwestern India).
-Aramaic was the language of administration in the Achaemenid empire, and official records were written using a North Semitic script.
+In the late 19th century CE, Georg Bühler advanced the idea that Brahmi was derived from the Semitic script and adapted by the Brahman scholars to suit the phonetic of Sanskrit and Prakrit.
+India became exposed to Semitic writing during the 6th century BCE when the Persian Achaemenid Empire took control of the Indus Valley (part of present-day Afghanistan, Pakistan, and northwestern India).
+Aramaic was the language of ancient Persian government administration, and official records were written using a North Semitic script.

 Around this time, another script also developed in the region, known as Kharosthi, which remained dominant in the Indus Valley region, while the Brahmi script was employed in the rest of India and other parts of South Asia.
 Although we are confident that Kharosthi is an adaptation of Semitic, the connection between Brahmi and Semitic remains unclear.

 Another position has been advanced by professor K. Rajan, who has argued that the precursor of the Brahmi script is a system of symbols found on graffiti marks located on several sites in Tamil-Nadu (South India).
 In this region, hundreds of graffiti either inscribed or carved on potsherds and rock have been found: some of these symbols are found at the end of Brahmi inscriptions.
-Dilip Chakrabarti supports the connection between graffiti marks and Brahmi based on evidence found at Vallam (South India), where the stratigraphic sequence has shown that only graffiti inscriptions were present in the lower levels, followed by a mix of graffiti and Brahmi script in the middle phases, followed by only Brahmi inscriptions in the latest strata.
-A similar picture has been produced by excavations at Mangudi, where only graffiti is found on early contexts, followed by examples of Brahmi script in the upper levels.
+Dilip Chakrabarti supports the connection between graffiti marks and Brahmi based on evidence found at Vallam (South India), where only graffiti inscriptions were present in the earliest phase, followed by a mix of graffiti and Brahmi script in the middle phases, and only Brahmi inscriptions in the latest periods.
+A similar picture has been produced by excavations at Mangudi.
 Whether Brahmi truly derives from graffiti is hard to confirm but the connection between the two systems cannot be ruled out.

 There is a third position that claims that Brahmi derives from the Indus script, a writing system employed in the Indus Civilization which fell out of use as this civilization came to an end.
 Those who support this hypothesis point out the resemblance between some of the signs of these scripts.
 Given the complete absence of material evidence linking both writing systems, this view seems both speculative and hard to verify.

-Despite the lack of any earlier examples, some scholars argued that the Brahmi script had originated earlier than the 3rd century BCE.
-They supported such a claim on the basis of a number of observations.
-Firstly, the composition of a set of texts, the Brahmanas, which were attached to the Vedic literature during the 6th century BC.
-The Brahmanas are the only section of the Vedic corpus written mostly in prose, unlike the earlier sections of the Vedas which are hymns for recitation, specially design for oral transmission.
+Despite the lack of earlier examples, some scholars argued that the Brahmi script had originated earlier than the 3rd century BCE.
+This claim is based on the composition of a set of texts, the Brahmanas, which were attached to the Vedic literature during the 6th century BCE.
+The Brahmanas are the only section of the Vedic corpus written mostly in prose, unlike the earlier sections of the Vedas which are hymns for recitation, specially designed for oral transmission.
 The emergence of prose is hard to imagine without the support of writing technology.
-Further evidence comes from the work of Panini, the renown ancient Indian grammarian who composed an influential work on grammar analysis of Sanskrit during the 5th or 4th century BCE.
+Further evidence comes from the work of Panini, the renowned ancient Indian grammarian who composed an influential work on grammar analysis of Sanskrit during the 5th or 4th century BCE.
 It is unlikely that a work like this could have been produced in a preliterate context.
-Knowledge of writing in India is also recorded by writers who joined Alexander to India roughly a century before the time of Ashoka.
+Knowledge of writing in India is also recorded by writers who joined Alexander the Great to India roughly a century before the time of Ashoka.